cesarvr/blog/content/post/istio-2.md

   }
 ```

-Here we are saying, if we got some incoming request just send back the 404 page.
+When a connection gets open we send our 404 page.

 ![HTTP 404](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/istio-2/404.png)